helagro/Applied-IoT/README.md

 **Project selection decision:**

 I have some previous experience with developing software integrating with the IKEA Tradfri product line.
 Those projects were aimed to extend the existing functionallity of the smart home system and were highly tailored to suit my own needs.
-I learned that it was both fun and easy to work with the Tradfri system and as it fitted well with the requirements of the course, I decided to build a project that works as an extension to the Tradfri system.
+I learned that it was both fun and easy to work with the Tradfri system and as it suited the requirements of the course, I decided to build a project that works as an extension to the Tradfri system.

 **Purpose:**